HelicasECoode42/HelicasECoode42/README.md

 -  @HelicasECoode42
--  College FRESHMAN who know nothing about coding..
+-  College FRESHMAN who knows nothing about coding..
-- 321 go

 <!---
 HelicasECoode42/HelicasECoode42 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.